 Closing registration will allow us to transition the focus from marketing to education, and pull off three specific projects in the next several months:

 - Update course content that no longer applies,

 - Add missing course content that was promised long ago, and

 - Move to a new system, that will make course creation easier from here on out.

 We’ll re-open registration sometime in the Fall, and the plan is to have an open & close cart launch for every course we create, at least once a year.

 This will make it easier to market one course at a time, and give us plenty of room to focus on serving our members we already have.

 I hope you can learn something from this story, because that's now my #1 goal with every post.

-Question: Have you ever been caught in the tension between self-serving and other-serving motivations?
+Question: Have you ever been caught in well-intentioned motivations that led you astray?